dfki-ric/robot_remote_control/README.md

      * libudt-dev to have a UDT-based transport (reliable UDP usable with very high latencies)
      * zlib1g-dev to be able to additionally compress the data sent via transports
-     * libwebsocketpp-dev to have a websocket thansport, that allows browsers to use rrc connections (only JSON serialization is set)
+     * libwebsocketpp-dev to have a websocket transport, that allows browsers to use rrc connections (only JSON serialization is set)
+     * libcpprest-dev to build a http transport (only for commands (and telemetry requests) through the command connection, may be used without telemetry connection)

 ### Building